dema-trading-ai/engine/README.md

 correspond to your operating system.

 #### MacOS Installation
+> Note: if you're device is running on the M1 Chip by Apple Silicon, please follow the installation instruction described in our [docs](https://docs.dematrading.ai/getting_started/installation/installation/#apple-silicon-m1-chip).

 1. Install Homebrew (optional).
 This can be done by running the following command in your
 terminal:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 2. Install TA-lib library by running this command:
 ```
 brew install ta-lib